christian19flores/TicTacToe/README.md

 ```
 This will start the Node.js server on port 3000

-2. **Start the frontend development server:
+2. **In a separate terminal start the vite frontend development server:**
 ```bash
 cd ./client
 npm run dev